PrestoPalette/PrestoPalette-Packaging/Fedora/README.md

 ```

-## Installing from copr PPA into a Centos Docker image
+## Installing from unofficial copr PPA into a Centos Docker image
 This is here for historical purposes.
 The copr repository still exists, but you shouldn't use it.
-You should use the official repositories.
+You should use the official repositories mentioned above.

+Fedora copr is an [un-official PPA available here](https://copr.fedorainfracloud.org/coprs/dagostinelli/prestopalette/)

 ```
 yum install -y epel-release yum-plugin-copr